project-repo/cagebreak/man/cagebreak-socket.7.md

 		- event_name: "cycle_views"
 		- old_view_id: old view id as an integer
 		- new_view_id: new view id as an interger
-		- tile_id: new tile is as an integer
+		- tile_id: tile id as an integer
 		- workspace: workspace number as an integer
 		- output: name of the output as a string